lucascaleida/copilot-go/memory-bank/progress.md

 -   Decision to implement CI/CD using GitHub Actions.
 -   **2025-07-03:** Decision to add a stock update endpoint (`/stock/`) to allow for full data refreshes.
 The "truncate-and-load" strategy was chosen for its simplicity and for ensuring the data is an exact snapshot of the source.
 The operation is performed within a transaction to guarantee data integrity.
 -   **2025-07-04:** Decision to enhance the search functionality by adding filters for store (`tienda`) and vehicle condition (`vo_vn`).
 This involved parsing the `workflow_estado` field to extract the necessary information.
+-   **2025-07-10:** Decision to implement Excel inventory upload with in-memory storage rather than database storage.
+This allows for quick uploads and separate inventory management while keeping the main database structure intact.
+The data will be lost on server restart, which meets the user's requirement for temporary inventory storage.